srobo/runbook/docs/competition/matches/match-scoring.md

 Any roles related to scoring matches go here.

-## Head Match Scorer

-**Responsible for managing the marshals and score entry which they may bring in as their only subordinate roles.**

-As head match scorer you should station yourself near the arena/staging area to ensure any questions with regards to scoring can be asked.
-Note that this role is _not_ about making decisions related to the interpretations of the rules.
-That is the responsibility of the [Judge](./judging.md).

 ## Match Marshal

 **Responsible for being in the arena, saving robots and recording the end-state of matches.
 They may not bring in any subordinate volunteers.**